awsdocs/aws-toolkit-vs-code-user-guide/doc_source/connect.md

 ## Use Multiple AWS Accounts with the Toolkit<a name="using-profiles"></a>

-If the shared AWS credentials file contains credentials for more than one AWS account, the toolkit makes it easy for you to choose the one you want\.
+You might have multiple AWS accounts that you want to access from the Toolkit for VS Code\.
 Multiple accounts can be useful, for example, to provide developers and administrators with separate resources for development and for release or publication\.

-Separate sets of AWS credentials are stored as *profiles* within the shared AWS credentials file\.
+Separate sets of AWS credentials are stored as *profiles* within the shared AWS config file or the shared AWS credentials file\.
 To choose a different set of credentials, follow the steps in the previous procedure, and choose a different profile\.